compas-dev/compas_xr_unity_assembly/README.md

    ### Unity - iOS

-   - Once the target platform gas been switched to iOS, Unity will try to install CocoaPods, an iOS resolver.
+   - Once the target platform has been switched to iOS, Unity will try to install CocoaPods, an iOS resolver.

 ![Screenshot 2024-02-20 at 10 44 26 AM](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/84193ecc-35bf-44fd-8e56-f6c53edbce43)